When used with

 CREATE USER, these clauses specify the initial locking state for a new account.
 In the absence of either clause, the account is created in an unlocked state.

-validate_passwordcomponent is enabled, it will not permit creating an account without a password, even if the account is locked.
+validate_passwordcomponent is enabled, creating an account without a password is not permitted, even if the account is locked.
 See Section 6.3, “The Password Validation Component”.

 When used with

 ALTER USER, these clauses specify the new locking state for an existing account.
 In the absence of either clause, the account locking state remains unchanged.

 Account locking state is recorded in the